 As the hotter seasons come around, it’s even more important for you to monitor your pet’s hydration level.
 Just like humans, your pet’s bodily functions require water, and a dehydrated pet can quickly become ill or weak.

-Depending on whether you have a cat or dog, here’s what you need to know about your pet’s hydration!
+Depending on whether you have a dog or cat, here’s what you need to know about your pet’s hydration!

 Here are some ways you can check to estimate if your cat is staying hydrated!

 - Change the water bowl every day and track the amount it has decreased.
 Make sure you fill up the water bowl to the same level each time so it’s easy.
-This is not only great practice to check up on your cat’s water intake but it also may hint to you if there’s been significant changes.
+This is not only great practice, but it may also help you see if there’s been significant changes.
 Generally, significant changes that stray from your cat’s normal pattern of behavior is something you want to pay attention to and monitor.

 - Check your cat’s litter boxes daily and take note of their urine and defecation!
 Are they using the litter box less than usual?
 Peeing and pooping uses water from your cat’s body and your cat will need to rehydrate themselves to ensure future healthy bodily functions!

 - If your cat has recently vomited or had diarrhea, it’s much easier for them to become dehydrated!
 If this has recently happened to your cat, it’s even more important for you to make sure they rehydrated themselves through water or wet food.